popslovesmusic/book/Book2_Applications_and_Extensions/18_QMM_IGSOA_Comparison.md

 ### **17.2 Mathematical Foundation of Hierarchical Memory Fields**

 A rank-2 **fractional tensor of memory** `Mμν(γ)(x)` is defined, whose evolution is governed by a generalized fractional field equation.
 Parallel transport within the memory manifold is described by a **fractional connection** (Christoffel symbols), which introduces temporal depth.
 The resulting **fractional curvature tensor** measures how causal histories interact.
-Cognitive layers are organized in a **fractal hierarchy** based on the prime number sequence, ensuring that each tier has a unique temporal phase.
+Cognitive layers are organized in a **fractal hierarchy** that can be indexed by the prime number sequence, ensuring that each tier has a unique temporal phase.

 ### **17.3 Dynamic Equations of Cognitive Geometry**